Trooper charged with manslaughter in 2022 fatal shooting of motorist in downtown Buffalo

 "Trooper Nigro approached the car, and during an interaction with Mr. Huber, fired his service weapon and shot Mr. Huber, who was unarmed," the AG's office said.

 Huber's car sped off, striking several fence posts before landing on its side on a ramp in an underground parking garage beneath the M&T building on Washington, near Eagle.
-Huber was pronounced dead inside the vehicle, which landed on its side.
+Huber was pronounced dead inside the vehicle.

-A month after the shooting, the AG's office released body camera footage from the shooting.

 Support Local Journalism